KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ### ac_cc=101 to 9999

-Setting the value of `ac_cc` to any value greater than or equal to `101` will permit cross-chain interaction with any asset chain that has the same `ac_cc` value and is secured by notary nodes with the same `pubkey`.They all form a cluster with the same N value where the base tokens in all the chains in that cluster are fungible via the burn protocol.
+Setting the value of `ac_cc` to any value greater than or equal to `101` will permit cross-chain interaction with any asset chain that has the same `ac_cc` value and is secured by notary nodes with the same `pubkey`.

+All asset chains that has the same `ac_cc` value form a cluster, where the base tokens of all the chains in the cluster are fungible via the burn protocol.

 For example, an asset chain set to `ac_cc=201` in its parameters can interact with other asset chains with `ac_cc=201`, on the same notary-node network, but cannot interact with an asset chain set to `ac_cc=300`.

 #### :pushpin: Examples: